2020 Democratic National Convention: Lack of a convention bounce

 The Democrats were also seen as having factors which the Republican convention did not that might hamper its chances at a convention bump.
-One was the fact that the Republicans would hold their convention immediately following them.
+One was that the Republicans would hold their convention immediately following them.
 Additionally, the fact that Biden already had a large lead among independents heading into the convention possibly made Biden particularly unlikely to experience a convention bounce, as some speculated that Biden may have already been near his likely ceiling of support.

 While his electoral poll numbers may not have received a bounce, some polling showed Biden to have received a boost in favorability ratings.